shadow578/Project-Padoru/README.md

 * It may not be OK to use some, if not all, of these Images in a Commercial context.
 Use for Private use ONLY.
 * Information in this Repository is provided as-is, without any guarantee that they are correct.

+# A Image I Created Is Listed In This Collection, But I'm Not Named As Creator
+Images in this repository are collected from the internet.
+Tracking each image back to the original author is (almost) impossible.
+If you want to be mentioned as creator of a image, please contact me (e.g. by opening a Issue) stating
+* The affected Image(s)
+* The Name you want to be used as Creator Name
+* (If possible) a link to the original post of the image I'll then change the Creator information as soon as I can.

 # A Image I Created Is In This Collection And I Dont Like That
 Thats sad to hear.
-If you want your Image to be remove, please contact me (e.g. by opening a Issue) and I'll remove the Image as fast as I can.
+If you want your Image to be remove, please contact me (e.g. by opening a Issue) and I'll remove the Image as soon as I can.